neonstalwart/dojo-requirejs-template/README.md

+#THIS IS OLD AND ABANDONED - DON'T USE IT

 before you read through all of this, you should know that there is a more complete dojo application boilerplate which is being actively maintained https://github.com/rmurphey/dojo-boilerplate

 #dojo requirejs template app